-The first three flights performed by the BAe146 on 17 and 18 June were a set of missions designed to investigate very strong low level winds over northern Mali (b600, b601 and b602).
-During these flights some of the largest particles encountered during Fennec were measured (see Section 4.1.1), and elevated dust concentrations were seen at altitudes beneath 1km, although vertical mixing played a role in the afternoon.
-The Falcon also flew on 17 June (F20) with a mission dedicated to the documentation the SABL over northern Mauritania and northern Mali, west of an approaching African easterly wave, as well as the structure the dust plume associated with a Mediterranean wind surge.
+The first three flights performed by the BAe146 on 17 and 18 June were a set of missions designed to investigate very strong low-level winds over northern Mali (b600, b601 and b602).
+During these flights, some of the largest particles encountered during Fennec were measured (see Sect.
+4.1.1), and elevated dust concentrations were seen at altitudes beneath 1km, although vertical mixing played a role in the afternoon.
+The Falcon also flew on 17 June (F20) with a mission dedicated to the documentation of the SABL over northern Mauritania and northern Mali, west of an approaching African easterly wave, and of the structure of the dust plume associated with a Mediterranean wind surge.

 Flight b603 was a calibration flight performed over the Canary Islands at high altitudes under clear skies for the radiation instruments.
-Flight b604 was a LADUNEX EUFAR flight sampling dust which had been uplifted more than 24 hours previously by a MCS and associated haboob over Mali, and then transported over Mauritania by prevailing winds (Sodemann et al., 2015, accepted for publication), retaining giant mode dust particles despite large transport distances (Ryder et al., 2013a).
-The BAe146 crossed the dust front at high and low altitudes for in-situ and remote sensing measurements.
-F21 consisted of a long rectilinear flight across northern Mauritania and northern Mali to survey the SABL as well as document the dust uplift in the region of the intertropical discontinuity (ITD, i.e. the near surface convergence zone between the monsoon and the harmattan flow) to the south of the SHL, over Mali.
+Flight b604 was a LADUNEX EUFAR flight sampling dust which had been uplifted more than 24 h previously by an MCS and associated haboob over Mali, and then transported over Mauritania by prevailing winds (Sodemann et al., 2015), retaining giant-mode dust particles despite large transport distances (Ryder et al., 2013a).
+The BAe146 crossed the dust front at high and low altitudes for in situ and remote sensing measurements.
+F21 consisted of a long rectilinear flight across northern Mauritania and northern Mali to survey the SABL as well as document the dust uplift in the region of the intertropical discontinuity (ITD, i.e. the near-surface convergence zone between the monsoon and the harmattan flow) to the south of the SHL, over Mali.

-On 21 June both the Falcon and BAe146 performed 2 flights (b605, b606, F22 and F23).
-On the preceding day, convection over the Atlas Mountains had initiated a dust front which had propagated southwards over Mauritania by 21 June, with aged dust overlying it.
-During the day the layers became mixed together.
-Both aircraft missions' aimed to sample this dust and diurnal mixing, see Section 4.3.3.
-On 22 June, again, both aircraft performed missions in the morning and afternoon (b607, b608, F24 and F25).
-The missions were aimed at sampling the SHL and therefore flight tracks extended well into Mali (Figure 2).
-LIDAR, dropsondes and radiation instrumentation were used to sample the spatial and diurnal evolution of the SHL (see Engelstaedter et al. (2015)).
-F26 on 23 June performed a mission dedicated to the study of the morning dust uplift over alluvial sources of Northern Mauritania in connection with the decay of the low-level jet (RAIN4DUST project).
+On 21 June both the Falcon and BAe146 performed two flights each (b605, b606, F22 and F23).
+On the preceding day, convection over the Atlas Mountains initiated a dust front which propagated southwards over Mauritania by 21 June, with aged dust overlying it.
+During the day the layers mixed together.
+Both aircraft missions aimed to sample this dust and diurnal mixing (see Sect.
+4.3.3).
+On 22 June, again, both aircraft missions were in the morning and afternoon (b607, b608, F24 and F25).
+The missions were aimed at sampling the SHL and therefore flight tracks extended well into Mali (Fig. 2).
+Lidar, dropsondes and radiation instrumentation were used to sample the spatial and diurnal evolution of the SHL (see Engelstaedter et al., 2015).
+On 23 June, F26 performed a mission dedicated to the study of the morning dust uplift over alluvial sources of northern Mauritania in connection with the decay of the low-level jet (RAIN4DUST project).

 From 24 June onwards, dust conditions were generally more well-mixed vertically with less fresh dust being sampled.
-Flight b609 on 24 June sampled dust and cumulus developing on the top of the dust layers (see Section 4.1.4).
-Flight b610 sampled the low level jet and dust uplift mechanisms over eastern Mauritania. b611 overflew the Zouerate ground supersite - see Section 4.2.2 for a comparison of in-situ measurements to sunphotometer retrievals. b612 and b613 on 26 June were missions to achieve radiative closure and to measure heat fluxes over the desert.
+Flight b609 on 24 June sampled dust and cumulus developing on the top of the dust layers (see Sect.
+4.1.4).
+Flight b610 sampled the low-level jet and dust uplift mechanisms over eastern Mauritania. b611 flew over the Zouerate ground supersite - see Sect.
+4.2.2 for a comparison of in situ measurements to sunphotometer retrievals.
+The purpose of the b612 and b613 missions on 26 June were to achieve radiative closure and measure heat fluxes over the desert.
 Both were performed under clear sky conditions with a series of stacked runs, under low dust loadings.
-Flight b614 was a second flight to sample dust uplift and the low level jet early in the morning.
+Flight b614 sampled dust uplift and the low-level jet early in the morning.
 Flight b615 on 28 June was the return transit to the UK, and included radiation calibration manoeuvres.